Overview of Market Segmentation Basis

 - Profession: People’s occupation also influences their purchasing ability.
-An office-going person always prefers formal dresses rather casual or funky t-shirt.
+An office-going person always prefers formal dresses rather than a casual or funky t-shirt.

 2. Geographic Segmentation

 This simplest method of market segmentation depends on the geographical location of customers.
 It means that the purchasing habit of one location differs from another location or country.
-For instance, lifestyle product or branded apparels has high demand in metro cities rather than in small towns.
+For instance, lifestyle products or branded apparels have high demand in metro cities rather than small towns.
 Even the banking requirements of rural areas also differ from urban areas.
-So different kinds of banking products, schemes are designed keeping in mind the requirements and preferences of each customer group of various regions.
-The requirement of clothes, foods, home appliances of hilly people would not similar to the demand of the inhabitants of desert regions or dry places.
+Different kinds of banking products, schemes are designed to keep in mind the requirements and preferences of each customer group of various regions.
+The requirement of clothes, foods, home appliances of hilly people would not be similar to the demand of the inhabitants of desert regions or dry places.

 3. Psychographic Segmentation

 In this premise, the consumers are classified on the basis of their psychological traits such as attitude, personality, lifestyle, and habit.
 It is assumed that an individual’s buying decision depends on personality and lifestyle.
-According to the personal traits of an individual, the market divides the consumers as innovators, adapters, ambitious, laggards.
-Personality and lifestyle influence the purchasing habit and decisions to a great extent.
-A person who is living a luxurious lifestyle feels the need for air conditioner and television in every room whereas a person who prefers to live a conservative lifestyle considers it a luxury.
+According to an individual’s personal traits, the market divides the consumers as innovators, adapters, ambitious, laggards.
+Personality and lifestyle influence purchasing habit and decisions to a great extent.
+A person who is living a luxurious lifestyle feels the need for an air conditioner and television in every room, whereas a person who prefers to live a conservative lifestyle considers it a luxury.